Rain

 I feel the shock of something cold, and struggle to catch my breath.

-Finally, I can feel my face, and open my eyes.
+Finally, I feel my face clearly, and open my eyes.

 It takes another minute before I’m in control of the rest of my Bizra body.